 Simple English definitions for legal terms

-Read a random definition: real wrong
+Read a random definition: presence of the court

 Tax foreclosure is when the government takes someone's property and sells it because the owner didn't pay their taxes.
 It's like when a teacher takes away a toy because a student didn't follow the rules.
 The government can do this without going to court, and they use the money from the sale to pay the unpaid taxes.